The American Dream

 As noted in its preface, The American Dream is an allegory of the "American Scene" gone awry, a Scene typified here by a sadistic Mommy, emasculated Daddy, and embittered Grandma.
 The play imagines what is left of the American Dream in their shared household.

-The American Dream is personified by the Young Man, a clean-cut, Midwestern beauty, a self-described "type".
+The American Dream is personified by the Young Man, a clean-cut, Midwestern beauty, a self-described "type."
 Though physically perfect, he remains incomplete, having lost all feeling and desire in the murder of an identical twin from which he was separated as a child.
 This twin—Mommy and Daddy's first adopted son—stands against his brother as a consummate deformity.
-He lacks a head, spine, guts, feet of flesh, and onward.
-Moreover, he suffers a progressive disfigurement under Mommy's sadistic tortures, punishments specifically directed at each of his bodily excesses and infantile desires.
+He lacks a head, spine, guts, feet of flesh, etc. Moreover, he suffers a progressive disfigurement under Mommy's sadistic tortures, punishments specifically directed at each of his bodily excesses and infantile desires.
 Thus: an eye for only having eyes for Daddy, his "you-know-what" for masturbation, and onward.

 Language and Violence